Pease Air National Guard Base: Pease Development Authority

 In 1992, a former weapons storage area in Newington, approximately 1100 acre with frontage on Great Bay, was turned into a wildlife refuge.

 Pease Greeters

 The Pease Greeters are a 501(c)(3) tax-exempt, non-profit organization whose members greet troops landing at Pease en route to, or returning from, overseas deployment.
-Since meeting a flight in 2005, the group has met over 1,500 flights through mid-2018.
+Since meeting a flight in 2005, the group has met over 1,500 flights to mid-2018.
 Staffed primarily with retired veterans and local residents, the group was joined by former President George H. W. Bush in greeting a flight in October 2010.